dfinity/sdk/docs/migration/dfx-0.17.0-migration-guide.md

 Please use the [dfx version manager][dfxvm] to manage dfx versions instead.

+## Deprecation of `dfx upgrade`

+The `dfx upgrade` command is deprecated.
+After the release of the [dfx version manager][dfxvm], the `dfx upgrade` command will no longer be available for use.
+Attempting to execute it after this release will result in an error message, and the command will not be executed.

 ## Release tarball format

 If you've been manually downloading release tarballs, please note that